New $167.5 Million Visa and Mastercard ATM Fees Settlement: Who Qualifies and When to File a Claim (2026)

 • Preliminary approval hearing date: Pending

-• Claim form release: After preliminary approval
+• Claim form release: ~28 days after preliminary approval

 When Is the Class Action Settlement Payment Date?